nezter/kimiya_about_me/site/content/post/najaf-abad-bus-terminal.md

 ---
-title: najaf abad bus terminal
+title: Najaf Abad Bus Terminal
 date: 2021-09-02T14:40:20.643Z
 description: Terminal buildings can have positive effect on city development construction of a new terminal building can make the surrounding area more